circus-tent/chaussette/docs/source/index.rst

   **geventwebsocket** handler.
 - **geventws4py** -- Gevent's **pywsgi** server coupled with
   **ws4py** handler.
+- **socketio** -- based on gevent-socketio, which is a custom Gevent server & handler that manages the socketio protocol.

 You can select your backend by using the **--backend** option and providing